neuro-inc/neuro-cli/docs/blob_storage_reference.rst

-.. _object-storage-reference:
+.. _blob-storage-reference:

 ============================
-Object Storage API Reference
+Blob Storage API Reference
 ============================

 .. currentmodule:: neuromation.api

-Object Storage
+Blob Storage
 ==============

 .. note::
-   Be careful with using trailing slashes in Object Storage URL's, keys and prefixes.
+   Be careful with using trailing slashes in Blob Storage URL's, keys and prefixes.
-   ``URL("object:my_bucket/folder/")`` is not the same as ``URL("object:my_bucket/folder")``.
+   ``URL("blob:my_bucket/folder/")`` is not the same as ``URL("blob:my_bucket/folder")``.
    Try to always use trailing slash when working with folder prefixes or keys.
    Also note, that keys and prefixes are specified **without** a leading slash.

-.. class:: ObjectStorage
+.. class:: BlobStorage

-   Object Storage interaction subsystem, available as :attr:`Client.object_storage`.
+   Blob Storage interaction subsystem, available as :attr:`Client.blob_storage`.

-   The subsystem helps take advantage of many basic functionality of Object Storage solutions different cloud providers support.
+   The subsystem helps take advantage of many basic functionality of Blob Storage solutions different cloud providers support.
 For AWS it would be S3, for GCP - Cloud Storage, etc.